RootRez/publisher-api-docs/README.md

 **5xx InternalServerErrorException**

-This, 500 Exception, are general exception messages.
+This and a 500 Exception, are general exception messages.
 Most 500 level responses should be one of the types below.

 ## Specific Exceptions